 Capsules: 1 mg, 2 mg, 3 mg, 4 mg

-- Monitor for hypersensitivity reactions (angioedema, skin exfoliation, bullae, severe dermatologic reactions) If symptoms occur discontinue therapy and do not resume.
+Monitor for hypersensitivity reactions (angioedema, skin exfoliation, bullae, severe dermatologic reactions) during therapy.
+If symptoms occur discontinue therapy and do not resume.

 - May cause hyperglycemia, hyponatremia, hypokalemia, hypocalcamia, and hypercalcemia.

-- Pomalidomide is only available through POMALYST REMS program.
+- REMS: Pomalidomide is only available through POMALYST REMS program.
 Prescribers and pharmacies must be certified.
 Patients must sign a Patient-Prescriber form and comply with REMS requirements.
-Female patients who are not pregnant must comply with pregnancy testing and contraception requirements and males must comply with contraception requirements.
+Female patients of reproductive potential who are not pregnant must comply with pregnancy testing and contraception requirements and males must comply with contraception requirements.

 - PO Administer with water on an empty stomach, without regard to food.
-Swallow capsule whole; do not open, break, or chew.
+DNC: Swallow capsule whole with water; do not open, break, or chew.